gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 # Gear React-hooks

-Hooks allow function components to have access to Gear programs and significantly simplify the front-end application's development.
+Hooks allow functional components to have access to programs running on Gear networks and significantly simplify the development of front-end applications.

 ## Installation